ZouhairGhazi/HelloWorldLight/README.md

 # HelloWorldLight
 An attempt at making the lightest possible binary of a Hello World program, using a **minimal** x86 32-bit Linux “Hello World” program in NASM Assembly.

 It demonstrates how to push the string onto the stack in the correct byte order for a proper printout.

+The size of the generated file is 4.3kb.

 ---